 “If you’re using that money to increase the value of your home and you get to write it off, it’s a double benefit,” explains Ralph DiBugnara, vice president of Charlotte-based Cardinal Financial.

 How to use your cash-out refinance money so it’s tax-deductible

-- Add a swimming pool or hot tub to your backyard
+- Adding a swimming pool or hot tub to your backyard

-- Enhance your roof to make it more effective in protecting against the elements
+- Enhancing your roof to make it more effective in protecting against the elements

-- Set up a central air conditioning or heating system
+- Setting up a central air conditioning or heating system

 “Capital improvements must substantially improve your home,” explains Dennis Brager, a certified tax specialist with Los Angeles-based Brager Tax Law Group.
 “Kitchen and bathroom remodels, room additions, modifications for an elderly parent would all qualify.
 A standalone painting would not qualify; on the other hand, if it was just part of a larger remodel, then the cost of the paint job would qualify.”